AnYuan/leetcode-swift/README.md

 # My Leetcode Solutions

-If you have a better soluton or find an error, please feel free to open a PR.
+If you have a better soluton or find an error, feel free to open a PR.
 Thanks.

 | # | Title | Solution | Difficulty |
 |---| ----- | -------- | ---------- |